dubirajara/bing-search-rewards/README.md

 # bing-search-rewards
 Python script to win points in bing search rewards.

-Inspired in Medium blog post: https://medium.com/@prateekrm/earn-500-daily-microsoft-rewards-points-automatically-with-a-simple-python-program-38fe648ff2a9
+Inspired by Medium blog post: https://medium.com/@prateekrm/earn-500-daily-microsoft-rewards-points-automatically-with-a-simple-python-program-38fe648ff2a9

 ## How to use?